CooperUnion/selfdrive/docs/contributing.md

 > Additionally, if the figure you add is a binary file track it with
 > [Git LFS].

+## When in Doubt, Look at Existing Work

+Not sure how to do something?
+Check if there's already existing work that achieves a similar pattern.
+If you can't find anything that quite matches what you're looking to write, take your own stab at it.
+The nice part of having PRs is that the Lab can give you feedback on your work so that we can all converge on an ideal solution.

 [cc by-nc-sa 4.0]: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode
 [git lfs]: https://git-lfs.com/
 [pre-commit hook]: https://github.com/CooperUnion/selfdrive/blob/dev/.pre-commit-config.yaml